Villa Heights, Roanoke, Virginia

 Villa Heights is a Roanoke, Virginia neighborhood located in northwest Roanoke north of U.S. 460 (Melrose Avenue).
 It borders the neighborhoods of Washington Heights on the west, Melrose-Rugby on the east, Fairland, Miller Court/Arrowood and Westview Terrace on the north and Shenandoah West and South Washington Heights on the south.
 As of the 2000 U.S. Census, Villa Heights has a population of 2,840 residents.

 History

 Originally subdivided in 1910 as one of Roanoke's early suburbs, the character of Villa Heights shifts from that of a traditional turn of the century neighborhood to that of typical suburban.
+The neighborhood takes its name from Villa Heights, an early 19th century Federal and Classical revival house originally owned by Elijah McClanahan.
 Today, Villa Heights is the location of the Roanoke Country Club and Villa Heights Park.

-Villa Heights Home

-Elijah McClanahan built a home in 1820.
-"Built in 1820, the house was owned by Lt.
-Col. Elijah McClanahan, a War of 1812 veteran.
-The original Federal architecture was renovated in the early 20th century with Classical revival features on the interior and exterior and has been known as the Compton-Bateman house."
-This property was later to be known as part of the Villa Heights neighborhood in Roanoke, Virginia.
-Originally named "Long Meadow" by Col. McClanahan, over the years the name of the house was known as "Villa Heights", from which the neighborhood was named, to the Compton-Bateman house, as it is locally known today.